tarynpratt/tarynpivots.com/content/post/aggressive-clustered-columnstore-cleanup.md

 The next morning we still had logs that were being written to the reporting cluster, 195GB to be exact.
 Yes I know that as ridiculously high still, but we have throughput issues between our two datacenters (that’s a whole different story).
 Due to the size of the recovery queue that meant no failover until that flushed.

 We heard back from support, so it was time to investigate.
 They requested that we take a full dump file, which is pretty difficult since we have 1.5TB of memory on the Stack Overflow SQL Server and the C: drive isn't large enough to capture that, so we went with a smaller filtered dump and 3 minidumps.
-That meant <a href="https://twitter.com/tarynpivots/status/1244257820905627653" target="_blank">another public outage</a>, but we needed the files for them.
+That meant [another public outage](https://twitter.com/tarynpivots/status/1244257820905627653), but we needed the files for them.

-When we took the dump files, we disabled both trace flags (634 and 661), during the <a href="https://twitter.com/tarynpivots/status/1244408854768578561" target="_blank">10 minutes the trace flags were off, the transaction logs increased another 25-30GB</a>.
+When we took the dump files, we disabled both trace flags (634 and 661), during the [10 minutes the trace flags were off, the transaction logs increased another 25-30GB](https://twitter.com/tarynpivots/status/1244408854768578561).

 ### We’re Being Haunted by Ghosts